Your quickfire guide to Ireland's parish records

-Findmypast is home to the largest online collection of Irish family history records, with over 110 million records spanning centuries of Irish history.
-Central to our collection are Irish Parish records, the details of daily life kept – in most cases – meticulously by priests and vicars until the introduction of compulsory civil registration in Ireland in 1864.
+Findmypast is home to the largest online collection of Irish family records, with millions accessible with just a click or a tap.
+Central to this is our collection are Irish parish records, the details of daily life kept – in most cases – meticulously by priests until the introduction of compulsory civil registration in Ireland in 1864.

 One of the casualties of the Irish Civil War (June 1922-May 1923) was the Public Record Office in Dublin.
-A fire, caused by explosives and pictured above, ravaged the building and destroyed vast swathes of Irish records.
+A fire, caused by explosives and pictured below, ravaged the building, destroying vast swathes of Irish family records.

-This makes the information stored in local parishes across Ireland vital for family history researchers looking into their Irish heritage.
+This makes the information kept by local parishes across Ireland vital for family history researchers looking into their Irish heritage.

-Our Irish Catholic Parish Registers are among the latest additions to our unrivaled collection of Irish records.
-Comprising 10 million records and 40 million names, the Registers span 200 years of Irish history (1670-1900) and offer incredible coverage of 97% of the country, with all 32 counties represented.
+Our Irish Catholic parish registers include over 10 million records and 40 million names.
+The records span 200 years of Irish history (1670-1900) and offer incredible coverage of 97% of the country, with all 32 counties represented.

-The Irish Catholic Parish Registers include baptisms and marriages, and have now been indexed for the first time, meaning you can search by name, year and place.
-The records will give a wide range of information that goes beyond most collections.
-As well as the personal details of individuals and their parents and spouses, the Irish Catholic Parish Register also give an insight into Ireland's tumultuous history, showing things like the devastating impact of the Great Famine, which saw baptism rates half within 15 years.
+They include original records of baptisms, marriages, and burials that have been indexed for the first time and made searchable online.
+You can search the records by name, year and place.
+They can reveal a wide range of information that goes beyond most collections.
+As well as the personal details of individuals and their parents and spouses, Irish Catholic parish registers also give an insight into Ireland's tumultuous history, showing things like the devastating impact of the Great Famine, which saw baptism rates halve within 15 years.

 Details will differ slightly depending on whether the record is a baptism, marriage or burial, but a wealth of genealogical information awaits you in each record.
 For instance, in the baptism records, you can hope to find:

 Our Church of Ireland parish record search forms were filled out by applicants to the Public Record Office (PRO) in Ireland.
-These are requests to the PRO to search historical records in order to approve or deny the applications of individuals applying for the Old Age Pension, which was introduced in 1909.
+They requested the PRO to search historical records to approve or deny the applications of individuals applying for the Old Age Pension, which was introduced in 1909.

-The fact that a number of these search forms were completed after the fire of 1922 means that they can provide information on records that no longer exist, as PRO staff searched what was left of their archives using the details provided by applicants, which often includes the names and addresses of solicitors and professional genealogists dealing with probate claims.
+The fact that a number of these search forms were completed after the fire of 1922 means that they can provide information on records that no longer exist.
+PRO staff searched what was left of their archives using the details provided by applicants.
+As such, they often also include the names and addresses of solicitors and professional genealogists dealing with probate claims.